 American Hairless Terrier

-The American Hairless Terrier originated in the United States in the early 1970s.
-It descends from the Rat Terrier, with the hairless trait appearing as a spontaneous mutation in one puppy named Josephine.
-This rare trait was carefully bred over generations, leading to the robust, hairless breed known today.
+The American Hairless Terrier originated in the United States during the 1970s and descends from the Rat Terrier.
+The hairless trait first appeared as a natural mutation in a puppy named Josephine.
+Through careful and responsible breeding, this rare trait was stabilized, giving rise to the modern American Hairless Terrier.

 Energy Level